latiful-hassan/coal_terminal_maintenance/README.md

 **Techniques & Process**:
 - a dummy column named 'Timeline' is created in Excel on a new sheet where we recreate the 'Datetime' column from the earliest date in the source data and increment by 1 hour
-- the Timeline column is then used as a master to connect the rest of the data with left-joins
+- the Timeline column is then used as a master to connect the rest of the data with **Left-Joins**
 - after creating the joins in Tableau, the data was further cleaned by hiding the vestigial Datetime columns
-- all rows with values were then pivoted
+- all rows with values were then **Pivoted**
 - below you can see the joins as well as the pivoted data that has been renamed:
 ![](https://github.com/latiful-hassan/coal_terminal_utilization_story/blob/main/coal_terminal_screenshots/coal_joins.png)
 - to find the Idle Capacity, I created a graph shoing machines against hours and added a **Table Calculation** of **Difference** computed with **Table Down**.
 This calculates the Actual Tonnage - Nominal Capacity: